ndaba1/gommander/README.md

 - The `EventConfig.GetArgs()` method returns a slice of different strings depending on the error-event that was emitted, various events have been documented accordingly.
 In this case, there was only one string in the slice, which was the name of the missing argument
 - When defining custom-listeners, the `Command.On()` method does not remove the default listener, it only adds a new one, which will get invoked after the default ones.
 If you wish to override the default listener completely, use the `Command.Override()` method.
+- Different events have different exit codes that can be accessed via the `EventConfig.GetExitCode()` method.
 - You can add multiple listeners for a single event